Tel Aviv Airport Guide

 - Children’s Play Room - Locations: Terminal 1, Airside, Departures Hall (Duty Free area) • Terminal 3, Airside, Concourse B, C and D, at entrance (right hand side) of every concourse and at end of the concourse on the left hand side (behind the shops).

-- Duty Free & Shopping - JR/Duty Free has four locations: Airside, Concourses B, C and D.
+- Duty Free & Shopping - JR/Duty Free has four locations: Airside, Concourses B, C and D. In addition, you will find a small selection of other shops selling jewellery, clothing, books, etc.

 - Food & Drinks - There are a variety of restaurants/cafes however at the time of this update, we don't know if there are any 24 hour food concessions available.
 Vending machines can be found at the entrances to all concourses.